North American Rockwell OV-10 Bronco: United States Marine Corps

+The OV-10 was first acquired by the USMC, and made its combat debut in the Vietnam War in 1968.
+In the Vietnam theatre, the type was used in a variety of roles, including as a forward air controller (FAC), radio relay station, artillery spotter, helicopter escort, visual reconnaissance, convoy escort, and attack aircraft, across which the type's performance met or surpassed expectations.

-The OV-10 was first acquired by the U.S. Marine Corps.
-Each of the Marine Corps's two observation squadrons (designated VMO) had 18 aircraft – nine OV-10As and nine OV-10Ds night observation aircraft.
+Each of the USMC's two observation squadrons (designated VMO) had 18 aircraft – nine OV-10As and nine OV-10Ds - night-observation aircraft.
 A Marine Air Reserve observation squadron was also established.

+Its last major combat deployment was during Operation Desert Storm, with the first units arriving in Saudi Arabia on 17 January 1991.
+In the theatre, the OV-10s were used to coordinate support for the coalition's ground forces as they rapidly advanced against Iraqi forces, increasing their awareness of what was in their vicinity as well as ensuring effective air support availability.
+The shooting down of two USMC OV-10s during this conflict has been attributed to a lack of effective infrared countermeasures, while its slow speed and low-altitude flight patterns were thought to have made the type more vulnerable to anti-aircraft weapons.

-The OV-10 operated as a forward air controller (FAC) and was finally phased out of the Marine Corps in 1995 following its employment during Operation Desert Storm, which also saw the final combat losses of OV-10s by U.S. forces.
-Among these losses were two USMC OV-10s being shot down due to a lack of effective infrared countermeasures.
-Its slow speed was thought to make it more vulnerable to antiaircraft weapons.
-Forward air control passed mostly to ground units with laser designators and digital radios and the twin-seat F/A-18D Hornet (FAC(A)s).
-Most operational Broncos were reassigned to civilian government agencies in the U.S., while some were sold to other countries.
+In the aftermath of Desert Storm, which had seen the final combat losses of the type in U.S. service, the USMC's OV-10 fleet was withdrawn in 1995.
+The forward air control mission was transferred to other assets, primarily ground units with laser designators and digital radios as well as the twin-seat McDonnell Douglas F/A-18D Hornet (FAC(A)s).
+Most operational Broncos were reassigned to civilian government agencies in the U.S., while some aircraft were sold to other countries.

-The U.S. Marine Corps YOV-10D night observation gunship system (NOGS) program modified two OV-10As (BuNo 155395 and BuNo 155396) to include a turreted forward-looking infrared (FLIR) sensor, laser target designator and turreted 20 mm (.79 in) XM197 gun slaved to the FLIR aimpoint.
+The USMC YOV-10D night-observation gunship system (NOGS) program modified two OV-10As (BuNo 155395 and BuNo 155396) to include a turreted, forward-looking infrared (FLIR) sensor, laser target designator, and turreted 20 mm (.79 in) XM197 gun slaved to the FLIR aimpoint.
 NOGS succeeded in Vietnam, but funds to convert more aircraft were not approved.
 NOGS evolved into the NOS OV-10D, which included a laser designator, but no gun.